SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab2/README.md

 roslaunch racecar_planner ilqr_simulation.launch receding_horizon:=true
 ```

-After seeing `ILQR warm up finished` on your terminal, you can choose any point on the map using **2D Nav Goal** on your RViz and verify your receding horizon planner.
-Think about the advantages and disadvantages of the policy planner in Task 2 and the receding horizon planner in this task. **Share your thoughts with a lab TA and demonstrate your simulation**.
+After seeing `ILQR warm up finished` on your terminal, you can choose any point on the map, using **2D Nav Goal** on your RViz, and verify your receding horizon planner.
+Think about the advantages and disadvantages of the policy planner in task 2 and the receding horizon planner in this task. **Record a video of your simulation to upload on Canvas and write a few sentences (e.g., as a comment or attached document) with your thoughts in your final submission**.

 # Testing Your Planner on Mini-Truck